bobrik/logstasher/README.md

 ## CLI

-Logstasher provides command `logstasher` that can be used in unix pipes as filter.
+Logstasher provides command `logstasher` that can be used in unix pipes.
-It reads lines from stdin, turns them into logstash events and writes to stdout:
+It reads lines from stdin, turns them into json events and writes to stdout:

 ```
-λ echo reporting from $(hostname -s) | logstasher -type something
+λ echo reporting from $(hostname -s) | logstasher -fields '{"app":"myapp","pi":3.14}'
-{"@version":1,"@type":"something","@timestamp":"2015-03-22T12:45:23.991968768Z","@message":"reporting from hyperion"}
+{"@timestamp":"2015-03-22T13:33:42.344282854Z","@version":1,"app":"myapp","message":"reporting from hyperion","pi":3.14}
 ```

 ## License